 Time to Advancement

-The SESAME program requires doctoral students to complete coursework in each of the following seven areas.
+The SESAME program requires doctoral students to complete coursework in each of the following areas.
 These courses provide exposure to the major concerns and issues of this field of study.
 Students, in consultation with their adviser(s), choose from the list of approved courses under each category.
 Students who wish to substitute other courses to meet the requirements may petition the SESAME Executive Committee.

 |First Year Seminar|